TobyFlynn/INS-Solver/examples/2d/README.md

 1. `run.sh`
 1. `post.py`

-The Python post-processing file requires VTK, Numpy and Matplotlib.
+The meshing uses GMSH.
+The post-processing may need Python as well as VTK, Numpy and Matplotlib.